alecngai/NSUS_BI_Assessment/Thought_Process.md

 ![2](https://github.com/alecngai/NSUS_BI_Assessment/blob/main/Resources/Thought%20Process/2.png)

 Looking into pokercraft and the elements, we can see that there is indeed multiple tables for each section, Session, Game, and Hand History.
 To do this I thought to myself if I wanted to scrape my Pokercraft data, with a webscrapper, how would I handle the issue.
+Which would be to observe how the data is loaded in to the webpage.

-My evidence is the way ggpoker pokercraft presents its data, it is extremely fast and reactive, from this alon
+My evidence is the way ggpoker pokercraft presents its data, it is extremely fast and reactive, from this alone, and how fast each table loads I know there is not much processing done on the players data before presnting it to the player.
+My account does not have lots of gameplay, so this could be a factor so to double check I also checked other players pokercraft data, and compared their load in times to verify my assumption.

-- Considering alternative perspectives (What might others think?
-How do I know I am correct?)
-- Examining consequences and implications (What if I am wrong?
-What are the consequences if I am?)
-- Questioning the original questions (Why did I think that?
-Was I correct?
-What conclusions can I draw from the reasoning process?)

 I believe the question was to show my understanding of data structure and schema, as a BI analyst I would need to have a good understanding of how data works in order to translate it into a visual aid for our clients.